jwalzak/lcboapi/README.md

 - String templates
 - Arrow function

-## Things I plan on Refactoring
+## Things I plan on Refactoring and changing

 - [x] Create FUNCTIONS, like not a person who doesn't create functions.
 - [x] Use the Fetch API rather than using XmlHttpRequest method
 - [x] Switch any let declarations to const where applicable
 - [x] Change any function declarations to arrow functions
-- [] Change for loops to array methods if applicable
+- [ ] Change for loops to array methods if applicable

+## Things to make better or things to add
+- [ ] Change the behaviour of changing pages.
+Make it so it shows the next page of what every type of liquor the user is currently looking at.
+- [ ] Change the Select box to empty when page changes?